|Course code: 177305||Subject title: MACROECONOMICS|

 |SP10.
 Evaluate the implications of alternative economic policies and select those that better achieve the policy targets||A-1, A-2, A-3, A-4, A-5, A-6, A-7|

-This course introduces the theory of modern macroeconomics with attention focused on the determination of aggregate variables in the short-run such as income, employment, prices, and the interest rate.
-The first part of the course is devoted to studying the private sector behaviour in goods markets, asset markets, and money markets in order to build foundations for the Aggregate Demand (AD) determination that embodies the IS-LM model.
-The labour market is presented next for the endogenous construction of the Aggregate Supply (AS) curve.
-Next, both the Keynesian and classical frameworks are introduced for the macroeconomic analysis and are represented in an AD-AS diagram.
-A central theme in this part of the course will be to understand the powers and limitations of macroeconomic policies (fiscal policy and monetary policy) in stabilizing the business cycle.
-Finally, the Phillips curve and the role of expectations are shown to illustrate the possible tradeoffs between policy targets such as inflation and unemployment.
+This course introduces the theory of modern Macroeconomics with attention focused on the determination of aggregate variables such as income, employment, prices, and the interest rate.
+The first part of the course is devoted to studying the equilibrium of the goods markets, asset markets, and money markets in a closed-economy IS-LM model with private sector, government, and central bank.
+The model is extended with elements of the banking sector to discuss the role of financial shocks for aggregate fluctuations.
+The IS-LM framework is also analyzed in an open-economy environment that incorporates net exports and exchange rates.
+On the supply side of the economy, the labor market is presented for the endogenous determination of employment, unemployment, wages, and prices.
+A central theme of the course will be to understand the strengths and limitations of macroeconomic policies (fiscal policy and monetary policy) for stabilizing the economy.
+The Phillips curve and the alternative ways of modelling expectations are examined in the integrated IS-LM-PC model to illustrate the trade-offs between inflation and unemployment faced by policy makers.

-Chapter 6.
-Financial Markets II; The Extended IS-LM Model
+4. Financial Markets II: The Extended IS-LM Model

 Aulario building, Campus Arrosadia.